 Ambien TeleHealth Consultation

-Educational page for Ambien (zolpidem) with a physician consultation pathway.
-Includes safety checkpoints, instructions, and a unique FAQ.
+Educational page for Ambien (zolpidem) with a clinician-guided consultation pathway.
+This version uses page-specific medical copy, safety review points, and a unique FAQ focused on difficulty falling asleep or short-term insomnia support.

 Patient-first education Medication safety screening Evidence-based care planning Doctor consultation link